skoczen/polytester/README.md

 That's it.

-# Supported Parsers
+# Supported Frameworks

+Any test framework that returns standard error codes will work out of the box.
+That's pretty much everything.

-As of v0.1, polytester supports the following parsers.
-More are welcome via PR, and as you'll see below, writing them is easy!
+In addition, polytester progressively upgrades to extra-nice output for framworks it has parsers for.
+As of v0.2, the following parsers are built-in, and it's simple to write your own.
+More are very much welcome via PR, and as you'll see below, writing them is easy!

 - [Python Nose](https://nose.readthedocs.org/en/latest/)
 - [Django](https://www.djangoproject.com/)